Should I get a business rating, and how will it help me?

 The Vayana Good Business Score

-The Vayana Good Business score is rating specially created for MSMEs to measure business health.
-The score is based on many factors and works like an X-Ray and blood report for your business, providing a snapshot of what’s going well, and which areas need improving.
+The Vayana Good Business score is a rating specially created for MSMEs to measure business health.
+The score is based on many factors and works as an X-Ray and blood report for your business, providing a snapshot of what’s going well, and which areas need improvement.

 The score helps your company stand out from the competition and achieve new business growth.
 Updating the score several times a year provides vital inputs for making the right corrections and improvements.